vgilabert94/ObjectDetection-OMR/README.md

 # Object Detection of handwritten music documents using deep learning (RetinaNET)

-Im going to train a model to detect objets in handwritten music documents.
+Im going to train Keras-RetinaNET model to detect objets in handwritten music documents.

-I used Anaconda with an enviorment named retina.
-Enter on this enviorment: `activate retina` and place ourselves in the folder that we are going to work with `cd C:/tfg`.
-In this folfer im going to install RetinaNET.
+I was using Google Colab, you can follow in: "RetinaNET Keras.ipynb"

 ### Installation RetinaNET